Updated: Jun 6

 There is a Care of Resin art Blog with tips for caring for you resin pieces.

 Cleaning original resin art: Use a wet microfibre cloth (moistened with water) to wipe off fingerprints or dust off cured resin piece, and buff with dry microfibre cloth (or I prefer a microfibre glass & mirror cloth for drying).

-NOTE: ArtWorks Resin webpage has lots of helpful information, plus there is a blog full of tips & troubleshooting for resin art with both our resins.
+NOTE: ArtWorks Resin Canada webpage has lots of helpful information, plus there is a blog full of tips & troubleshooting for resin art with our resins.

 This information is property of Michele Donohue, and may not to be reused or copied.
 It is protected by copyright law.
 You may use blog link if desired to share information.

 For those looking for Ocean Beach Wave Scene Colour selection options, here are several options to choose from: